Ten Canadians have done a great job using effective about pages to build interest in what they do. Readers know real people wrote these stories.

 That job could not have been easy.
 André, congratulations for describing a lot of experience in a pithy paragraph.

-The about page of Pemberton native Naomi Prohaska proves what an outstanding story and a superb photograph can do.
-This 16-year old is the youngest person ever to climb Mount Logan.
-Here’s how she starts her story.
+The about page of Pemberton native Naomi Prohaska proves what an outstanding story , lots of superb photographs and a great tag line (youngest on Canada’s top”) can do.

 Expect great things from this young Canadian.